gryf/fs-uae-wrapper/README.rst

 actions, like uncompressing archived files (CD ROMs images, filesystems), launch the emulator and archive emulator save state.

-As an example, if there is a collection of CD³² game files and one want to provide configuration for each game, but want to keep ISO images with corresponding files in archive (due to size of those images) than FS-UAE Wrapper is a way to achieve this.
+As an example, if there is a collection of CD³² game files and you want to provide configuration for each game, but want to keep ISO images with corresponding files in archive (due to size of those images) than FS-UAE Wrapper is a way to achieve this.